Battle of Antonov Airport: 24 February 2022

 Despite overcoming the initial Ukrainian resistance, the paratroops continued to be engaged by local armed civilians and the 3rd Special Purpose Regiment.
 The Ukrainians also began to bombard the airport with heavy artillery.
 Ukrainian Gen. Valery Zaluzhny recognized the danger of the Russian bridgehead at Hostomel, and ordered the 72nd Mechanized Brigade under Col. Oleksandr Vdovychenko to organize a counter-attack.
 At the "critical moment" of the battle, a large Ukrainian counterattack was launched by the 4th Rapid Reaction Brigade, backed by the Ukrainian Air Force.
 Lacking armored vehicles, the Russian forces were dependent on air support to stave off the Ukrainian advances.
 Two Russian Su-25s were witnessed attacking Ukrainian positions.
 Ukrainian warplanes which survived the opening Russian missile strikes took part in providing air support for the National Guard units; these included at least two Su-24s and a MiG-29.
 The Ukrainians were swift in rushing more troops to the airport to support the counter-attack.
 These reinforcements included the Georgian Legion, and a unit of the Ukrainian Air Assault Forces.
 The Russian Il-76s carrying reinforcements could not land; they were possibly forced to return to Russia.

 Ukrainian military units surrounded the airport and pushed back the Russian forces by the evening, forcing remaining Russian airborne troops to retreat to forests outside of the airport.
 Georgian Legion commander Mamuka Mamulashvili later claimed that his men ran out of ammunition in the battle, whereupon he used his car to run over retreating Russian paratroopers.
 Later, the 4th Rapid Reaction Brigade posted on their Facebook page an image of their soldiers celebrating the victory, while holding a Ukrainian flag riddled with bullet holes.

-The Antonov An-225 Mriya, the world's largest airplane, was at the airport at the start of the battle.
+The unique Antonov An-225 Mriya, the world's largest airplane, was at the airport at the start of the battle.
 It was initially confirmed to be intact by an Antonov pilot, despite the fighting.
 On 27 February, a Ukroboronprom press release claimed that the Mriya had been destroyed by a Russian airstrike.
 On 4 March, Russian state-owned television channel Channel One Russia aired footage showing that the Mriya had been destroyed.